 Hans Ohain – Early Years

-Born in Dessau, Germany, Hans Ohain earned a Ph.D. in Physics and Aerodynamics from the University of Göttingen, by the time one of the major centers for aeronautical research.
-During his studies, in 1933 he conceived of “an engine that did not require a propeller.”
-After receiving his degree in 1935, Ohain became first junior assistant and later director of the Physical Institute of the University.
+Hans von Ohain was born in Dessau, Germany, the eldest son of Wolf Pabst von Ohain and his wife Katharina-Loise.
+After graduating from the Arndt-Gymnasium Dahlem in 1930, Hans von Ohain studied physics in Göttingen, Rostock and Berlin.
+He earned a Ph.D. in Physics and Aerodynamics from the University of Göttingen, by the time one of the major centers for aeronautical research.
+As early as 1934, he became theoretically interested in a new propeller-less type of propulsion for aircraft and began experimenting at his own expense.
+Ohain received technical support from the car mechanic Max Hahn in the workshop where he had his private car serviced and repaired.
+After receiving his degree in 1935, von Ohain became first junior assistant and later director of the Physical Institute of the University.
 When von Ohain applied for a patent on his invention in 1936, the patent office referenced Frank Whittle’s 1930 patent.
 However, since important differences existed between the two ideas, he received his patent, Process and Apparatus for Producing Airstreams for Propelling Airplanes.
 Unlike Frank Whittle’s Power Jets WU design, von Ohain’s design used a centrifugal compressor and turbine placed very close together, back to back, with the flame cans wrapped around the outside of the assembly.

 Development of the Turbojet